moolicc/REPOSaver/README.md

 ![image](https://github.com/user-attachments/assets/dc8f0243-960c-44bb-924d-7a92c25591bf)

+REPOSaver performs two actions:

+  1) It enables automatic restoration of games the you (the players(s)) lose.
+  2) It enables save editing

+### To download
+On the right hand side find the "Latest release" and select the "binaries" download.
+Unzip the file anywhere and run the .exe file contained therein.
+Windows may be angry at it and try to keep you from running the program, but rest assured there is nothing nefarious going on.
+I'm just not going to pay MS for certification.

+That being said, I must put the usual disclaimer out there that I'm not responsible for any loss or corruption of data the program may cause to your computer or saves :)

 ## Save archiver

 The primary function of REPOSaver is to perform automated backups and restorations of game save files.